virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 <a target="_blank" rel="nofollow" href='http://www.freepik.com/free-vector/building-a-city-illustration-in-flat-design_899114.htm'>Designed by Freepik</a>

 This post is a summary of years of my experience using Jekyll and Github Pages.
-I have seen too many errors in those years.
+I have seen too many errors in these years.
 I had to face one just yesterday.
 I thought maybe others are facing this kind if issues as well.
 So I'm writing this article on how to deal with it.

 ## Why page build errors happen?
 Page build error happens for a number of reasons.
-A missing HTML tag, missing CSS curly brackets, missing endfor or endif liquid syntax, markdown syntax error and more.
+A missing HTML tag, missing CSS curly brackets, missing endfor or endif liquid syntax, markdown syntax error and sometimes even for using a tab instead of space in _config.yml file!

 Many times page build error happens when you push a new post.
-Sometimes you change the design of your blog nd suddenly page build error email shows up in your inbox or sometimes page build error happens just after a simple change and you have no idea what went wrong.
+Sometimes you change the design of your blog and suddenly page build error email shows up in your inbox and sometimes page build error happens just after a simple change and you have no idea what went wrong.

 {% include adsense-inside-post.html %}

 ## The first thing to do when an error happens.
-There is nothing to panic about page build error because your site will retain its last push but will not allow any more change to happen until you solve the error.
+There is nothing to panic over a **page build error** because your site will retain its last push but will not allow any more change to happen until you solve the error.

-This is where people mess up things.
+This is where people mess things up.
 They assume may be the last commit was the reason and they reset the branch to the previous commit.
 This will solve the problem if your last commit had error but what if your last one isn't the culprit?!

 What if you are using something that is deprecated?
 So in such cases, it is a little hard to figure out what went wrong.
 But do not try to change too many things like I did one time which caused this downtime.